-The high frequency of linen has been tested and proven to speed up the healing process in the body while also helping the body to relax.
-This is most likely the reason why linen sheets are so amazing to sleep on.
-Although linen and wool have a frequency of 5000, if woven or worn together the high frequency of both fabrics were canceled out to zero.
+Although linen and wool have a frequency of 5000, if woven or worn together the high frequency of both fabrics were supposedly canceled out to zero.
 In Leviticus 19:19 and Deuteronomy 22:11 the Bible states not to mix linen and wool.
-This scientific study explains why.
-(Update… Please note that not mixing fabrics is one of the 613 laws of Moses and not necessary to keep if under the New Testament covenant).
+(Please note that not mixing fabrics is one of the 613 laws of Moses and not required under the New Testament covenant.
+I also have not found any other studies about the frequency of fabrics.
+This is something I’d love to research more.)
 You can read the full article on this study here.

 Slowly I’ve been investing in linen garments that I enjoy wearing for my daily lifestyle as I don’t want to wear anything else.

-I find that medium and heavy weight linen are my favorite, although I do have a few light weight linen pieces.
+I find that medium and heavy weight linen are my favorite.
 I’ve been purchasing second hand linen pieces on EBay (some still unworn with tags) and also handmade on Etsy.
 The pieces from Etsy sellers can take up to four weeks to be made before shipping which encourages very intentional shopping.

 This dramatic turn in creating capsule wardrobes will hopefully lead me to having a longer lasting wardrobe while also spending less on clothing throughout the year.
 At least this is my goal.
 I will also possibly go back to a year round capsule wardrobe.
 I truly enjoy knowing the benefits of wearing linen and experiencing how soft linen becomes overtime.